Why Are My Air Conditioner Lines Icing Up?

-One of the most common questions we and our technicians receive from customers is why, even in the hot, humid Kansas heat, their A/C line is frozen.
-As is the case with any HVAC issue, there is no single solution to every problem, but there are a few common reasons for this freezing.
+One of the most common questions we and our technicians receive from customers is why, even in the hot, humid Kansas heat, their AC line is frozen.
+As is the case with any HVAC issue, there is no single solution to every problem, but there are a few common reasons for it.

 This upset can be attributed to several variables.
 These include low refrigerant, refrigerant leaks, accumulation of dirt on coils, dirty filters, and other restrictions of air flow from your system.